pivotal/docs-tap/spring-boot-conventions/reference/CONVENTIONS.hbs.md

 ## <a id="spring-boot-actuator-convention"></a> Spring Boot Actuator convention

-If any of the following dependencies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot actuator convention is applied to the `PodTemplateSpec` object `spring-boot-actuator`.
+If the `spring-boot-actuator` dependency is in the metadata within the `SBOM` file under `dependencies`, the Spring Boot actuator convention is applied to the `PodTemplateSpec` object.

 The Spring Boot Actuator convention does the following actions: